Blood is blue.

 What is s friend and lover of words.
 My name is Kiki Dranias and this is the story of my poetry book: Blood is blue.

-To take on tones, colors, express words, feelings and vows—other than ones ‘we’—the individual, would be typically characteristic of.
-Flash poetic license, I say, make it designer-yours.
-Flat-out be aware when we’re composing, that no harbor be built for any fear (or shame) of the creativity waiting to take form!
+To take on tones, colors, express words, feelings and vows—other than ones ‘we’—the individual, would typically be characteristic of.
+Flash poetic license, I say.
+Make it designer-yours.
+Flat-out be aware when we’re composing, that no harbor be built for any fear (or shame) of the creativity developing within!
 Simply because it doesn't matter who the world thinks the writer is.

 The way I see it, if you’re telling a story and it sounds interesting, coherent and true—boom you’ve written something well.
 And chances at this point, you’ve also touched someone’s heart.
 Maybe even changed it.